mcavallo-git/Coding/hardware/somewhat-ok-itx-pc-build-guide.md

 <br /><hr /><br />

-## 12 - Case-to-Motherboard Connectors
+## 12.0 - Case-to-Motherboard Connectors
 - See https://imgur.com/2272GL0   (otherwise see ASUS User's Manual - Section 1.1.2 "Motherboard layout")

-<br /><hr /><br />

   ## 12.1 - Power-LED, Power-SW, Reset-SW, HDD-LED
   - Your board likely comes with an Ezpz dongle to plug these into, which you then plug as a whole-unit onto your mobo.
 ASUS is great at these little quality-of-life things, which help you (or at least me) to feel like you're gettin' what you paid for.

 <br /><hr /><br />